Syrian refugee a victim of London fire

 Story highlights

-- Mohammad Al-Hajali, 23, fled civil war in Syria four year ago
+- Mohammad Al-Hajali, 23, came to London in 2014 after fleeing civil war in Syria

 - "He left Syria to have a nice life, a new life in the UK," a friend says